9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

 We can get numeric information about matches, too.
 A pair of \~Int\~s gives us the starting offset of the first match, and its length.
-If we ask for a list of these pairs using the `getAllMatches` function we\'ll get this information for all matches.
+If we ask for a list of these pairs using the `getAllMatches` function we'll get this information for all matches.

 ``` screen